KoptevAnton/flower-studio/README.md

     We employed Prettier for consistent code formatting.

-•   In conclusion, this project exemplifies best practices in modern web development, emphasizing performance, maintainability,and user experience.
+•   In conclusion, this project exemplifies best practices in modern web development, emphasizing performance, maintainability, and user experience.
 The effective collaboration and project management were facilitated by our use of GitHub and the Scrum Agile methodology.